How to Properly Size a Window Air Conditioner

 Best ACs for Large Rooms

-For a living room or family room (350 to 650 square feet), you’ll want a large air conditioner with 9,800 to 12,500 Btu, especially if you have an open floor plan.
+For a living room or family room of 350 to 550 square feet, you’ll want a large air conditioner with 9,800 to 12,500 Btu, especially if you have an open floor plan.
 Here are three solid choices.

 Money-Saving AC Tips

 Tougher federal energy standards for window air conditioners make newer models cheaper to run.
 Look for a unit with an Energy Star label and an energy-efficiency ratio (EER) of 10 or above.
 The higher the EER, the lower your operating costs.
 All the models in CR’s air conditioner ratings have an EER of 10 or higher.

 Keeping your AC in peak condition can also help you save.
 Look for a model with a filter that’s easy to remove for regular cleaning.
 A dirty filter causes an air conditioner to work harder.